pkholland/anon/README.md

 This can create a kind of "back pressure" that `process_connections_loop` can assert on the entire Service.
 But having client machines fail to connect without any understanding of why makes it hard to get those client machines working correctly.
-So a basic principle of Anon is to propogate the EGAIN concept through the entire Service.
+So a basic principle of Anon is to propogate the EAGAIN concept through the entire Service.

-In the Anon design `new_connections_loop` does use a non-blocking pipe, and so sees that it has gotten too far ahead of `process_connections_loop` (because it sees errno as EAGAIN) and can now enter a state where further accept calls are immediately replied with a kind of EGAIN message and then shut down.
-That moves the EGAIN processing throughout the entire service -- thus the name Anon for this experiment.
+In the Anon design `new_connections_loop` does use a non-blocking pipe, and so sees that it has gotten too far ahead of `process_connections_loop` (because it sees errno as EAGAIN) and can now enter a state where further accept calls are immediately replied with a kind of EAGAIN message and then shut down.
+That moves the EAGAIN processing throughout the entire service -- thus the name Anon for this experiment.

-Conveniently, EGAIN is errno 11, letting me tie the name to the other goal of server design that is as efficient as the machine allows.
+Conveniently, EAGAIN is errno 11, letting me tie the name to the other goal of server design that is as efficient as the machine allows.
 A second piece of anon is to provide a design that makes good use of Linux's event dispatching mechanism "epoll" and then provide a platform where all request processing